 Access to all Shipyard systems is managed through our identity provider, restricted to known devices, gated by a company-hosted VPN, and access is granted according to the principle of least privilege.
 All access to these tools is logged.

-Our team enforces strict SSO policies to ensure that our accounts are centrally managed by our identity access manager.
+Our team enforces strict SSO policies to ensure that our accounts are centrally managed by our identity provider.

 For any systems that still require username and password, 1Password is used for secure management.
 Passwords are required to be 20+ characters with a mix of symbols, characters, and numbers.
 Additionally, 2FA security is enforced for tools that allow it.